Woman Blowing a Glass Pearl

 Description:

-A woman is seen from the side sitting at a work table and blowing a glass imitation pearl by the flame of a gas burner, assisted by a cat diligently napping on a nearby stool.
+A woman is seen from the side, sitting at a work table and blowing a glass imitation pearl in the flame of a gas burner, assisted by a cat diligently napping on a nearby stool.

 The author informs us that a skilled worker could make up to 300 pearls in a day.
 She would have been paid 2.50 francs a hundred, that is, as of the early 2020s, very approximately the equivalent of $3.90, or €3.50.